Memnoc/BYOL/book_exercises/chapter_5/notes.md

 2. Why are there back slashes \ in front of the quote marks " in the grammar?

 - Two purposes: a) to make the string of characters more readable, since it's very long, and b) when found in instances like `\"wow\"` serves the purpose of escaping the character, since the grammar itself uses quotes to denote literals `"wow"` which means "match the text wow" - to put those grammar quotes into a C string, you escape them.

+3. Why are there back slashes \ at the end of the line in the grammar?

+- The backlash-newline is a line continuation mechanism.
+Without it, you cannot write a string literal across multiple lines in C source code.
+They also serve a readability purpose in this case, but they must be there for technical reasons.